groue/GRMustache/README.md

 Recursive partials are possible.
 Just avoid infinite loops in your context objects.

-Depending on the method which has been used to create the original template, partials will be looked in different places :
+Depending on the method which has been used to create the original template, partials will be looked for in different places :

 - In the main bundle:
 	- `renderObject:fromString:error:`